 - Cash advance fee: $10 or 5% of the cash advanced, whichever is higher

-- Late or returned payment penalty fees: ranging from $15 to $37, depending on the payment amount.
+- Late or returned payment penalty fees: up to $37, depending on the payment amount.

 Take note: Balance transfers, cash advances and certain other transactions don’t qualify for mileage or TravelBank rewards.